Jamesits/wp-keybase-verification/README.md

 # wp-keybase-verification
-A plugin to create a keybase.txt (Keybase.io Verification) file that credits the developers and designers of a website.
+A plugin to create a keybase.txt (Keybase.io Verification) file, which would verify your possession of this website on [Keybase.io](keybase.io).

 ## Disclaimer
 This plugin and it's developer has no relationship with [keybase.io](https://keybase.io).